The Pros and Cons of Selling Your Business to Employees

 Employee owners are more accountable for their performance and their colleagues, as they all have a stake in the company.

-Selling your business involves considering multiple factors, such as the right time to sell, whether to use an advisory team, how to maximize business value, and how to look for the right buyer.
+Selling your business involves considering multiple factors, such as the right time to sell, whether to use an advisory team, maximizing business value, and looking for the right buyer.
 All these aspects are time-consuming.
 Once you find the ideal buyer, it also takes time to complete due diligence.
-If the deal goes through, the business transition may require you to stay involved in the business for the unforeseeable future.
+If the deal goes through, the business transition may require you to stay involved in the business for a period of time after the sale.

 But when you sell the business to employees, the transition is smoother and faster for everyone.
 The new owners are already aware of the business processes, vendors, and customers.
 The exiting owner may make a clean break from running the business rather than staying on board to provide support and training to the new owners.